-Part 1: Petition and First Court Papers
+Part 1 - Petition and first court papers

-This packet contains court forms and instructions to file a legal separation with minor children.
+This packet contains court forms and instructions to file a divorce with minor children.
 Items in bold are forms that you will need to file with the Court.
 Non-bold items are instructions or procedures.
 Do not copy or file those pages!